-Integrated transportation and land use planning is called for at the regional level in Vision 2040, Transportation 2040, and the Countywide Planning Policies (((CPPs))) regarding transportation, which outline and support a regional growth strategy built around the concept that additional infrastructure and services are to be provided in areas that accept an increased share of the region's growth.
+Integrated transportation and land use planning is called for at the regional level in Vision 2040, Transportation 2040, and the Countywide Planning Policies-(CPPs) regarding transportation, which outline and support a regional growth strategy built around the concept that additional infrastructure and services are to be provided in areas that accept an increased share of the region's growth.
 The Countywide Planning Policies - Housing and Employment Growth Targets (2006-2031) adopted by King County and its cities, represent each jurisdiction's agreed upon fair share of future growth and have been incorporated into the travel demand forecast developed for this plan.

-Vision 2040, Transportation 2040, and the ((CPPs)) Countywide Planning Policies also promote the concept of maximizing mobility choices through a multimodal approach to moving people, goods and services efficiently within and beyond the region.
+Vision 2040, Transportation 2040, and the CPPsCountywide Planning Policies also promote the concept of maximizing mobility choices through a multimodal approach to moving people, goods and services efficiently within and beyond the region.
 Travel to and within regional growth centers is emphasized, with a focus on the availability of transit and nonmotorized modes in centers.
 These urban centers are characterized by compact, pedestrian-oriented development, with a mix of different office, commercial, civic, entertainment, and residential uses and can be efficiently and cost-effectively served by transit and nonmotorized travel options.
-In addition, these regional plans and policies address the importance of protecting and preserving the ((rural area)) Rural Area and Natural Resource Lands and avoiding construction of major new roads and capacity expansion on existing roads in ((rural and resource areas)) Rural Areas and Natural Resource Lands.
+In addition, these regional plans and policies address the importance of protecting and preserving the R=ural A=rea and avoiding construction of major new roads and capacity expansion on existing roads in $\pm$ Rural Areas and Natural $\pm$ Resource areasLands.